US Ecology (NASDAQ:ECOL) Issues FY 2021 Earnings Guidance

 US Ecology (NASDAQ:ECOL) updated its FY 2021 earnings guidance on Friday.
 The company provided EPS guidance of $0.220-$0.410 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.340.
 The company issued revenue guidance of $960 million-$990 million, compared to the consensus revenue estimate of $963.05 million.

-US Ecology (NASDAQ:ECOL) last announced its quarterly earnings data on Friday, November 5th.
-The business services provider reported $0.22 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.21 by $0.01.
-The business had revenue of $257.20 million for the quarter, compared to analysts’ expectations of $244.84 million.
-US Ecology had a positive return on equity of 2.24% and a negative net margin of 9.37%.
-The company’s revenue for the quarter was up 8.0% compared to the same quarter last year.
-During the same period last year, the firm earned $0.25 earnings per share.
-On average, sell-side analysts expect that US Ecology will post 0.32 EPS for the current fiscal year.

-Institutional investors have recently added to or reduced their stakes in the business.
-Millennium Management LLC increased its stake in shares of US Ecology by 66.5% during the 3rd quarter.
-Millennium Management LLC now owns 23,177 shares of the business services provider’s stock worth $750,000 after purchasing an additional 9,258 shares during the last quarter.
-Royal Bank of Canada increased its stake in shares of US Ecology by 42.2% during the 3rd quarter.
-Royal Bank of Canada now owns 3,741 shares of the business services provider’s stock worth $120,000 after purchasing an additional 1,111 shares during the last quarter.
-Finally, Morgan Stanley increased its stake in shares of US Ecology by 89.4% during the 2nd quarter.
-Morgan Stanley now owns 169,452 shares of the business services provider’s stock worth $6,358,000 after purchasing an additional 79,964 shares during the last quarter.
+Large investors have recently modified their holdings of the business.
+Royal Bank of Canada boosted its position in US Ecology by 273.6% during the second quarter.
+Royal Bank of Canada now owns 2,630 shares of the business services provider’s stock worth $98,000 after purchasing an additional 1,926 shares during the period.
+Millennium Management LLC bought a new position in shares of US Ecology in the second quarter valued at approximately $522,000.
+Finally, Morgan Stanley boosted its position in shares of US Ecology by 89.4% in the second quarter.
+Morgan Stanley now owns 169,452 shares of the business services provider’s stock valued at $6,358,000 after acquiring an additional 79,964 shares during the period.
 Hedge funds and other institutional investors own 87.44% of the company’s stock.

 About US Ecology